yan-gao-GY/FedScale2022/benchmark/configs/openimage/README.md

 (potEXP3): automated FedScale vs. automated Flower

 In order to run "speech" experiment, we need to change the deafult conda package `resampy` from the version `0.4.2` to the version `0.3.1`.

+ps on ngongotaha, workers on different gpus --> manipulating driver.py